ale94mleon/moldrug/README.rst

 Discussion
 ----------

-If you have questions on how to use **MolDrug**, or if you want to give feedback or share ideas and new features, please head to the `GitHub Discussions <https://github.com/ale94mleon/moldrug/discussions>`_.
+If you have questions on how to use **moldrug**, or if you want to give feedback or share ideas and new features, please head to the `GitHub Discussions <https://github.com/ale94mleon/moldrug/discussions>`_.

-Citing **MolDrug**
+Citing **moldrug**
 ------------------

 Please refer to the `citation page <https://moldrug.readthedocs.io/en/latest/source/citations.html>`__ on the documentation.